 \lstset{basicstyle=\ttfamily,breaklines=true,columns=flexible} \DefineParaStyle{Maple Bullet Item} \DefineParaStyle{Maple Heading 1} \DefineParaStyle{Maple Warning} \DefineParaStyle{Maple Heading 4} \DefineParaStyle{Maple Heading 2} \DefineParaStyle{Maple Heading 3} \DefineParaStyle{Maple Dash Item} \DefineParaStyle{Maple Error} \DefineParaStyle{Maple Title} \DefineParaStyle{Maple Text Output} \DefineParaStyle{Maple Normal} \DefineCharStyle{Maple 2D Output} \DefineCharStyle{Maple 2D Input} \DefineCharStyle{Maple Maple Input} \DefineCharStyle{Maple 2D Math} \DefineCharStyle{Maple Hyperlink}

-We implement Algorithms \ref{Alg:SET}, \ref{Alg:summable} and~\ref{alg:telescoper} in the computer algebra system Maple 2020.
+We have implemented Algorithms \ref{Alg:SET}, \ref{Alg:summable} and~\ref{alg:telescoper} in the computer algebra system Maple 2020.
 In this section, we compare the efficiency of the algorithms for solving the SET problem and illustrate the usage of our package ``RationalWZ" by several examples.
 Our maple code and more examples are available for download at

-We have implemented the G algorithm, the KS algorithm, the DOS algorithm, the algorithm applying $\va$-degree cover to Algorithm~\ref{Alg:SET} (ADP) in Maple 2020 with $\bF=\bQ$.
+We have implemented the G algorithm, the KS algorithm, the DOS algorithm, and the algorithm applying $\va$-degree cover to Algorithm~\ref{Alg:SET} (ADC) in Maple 2020 with $\bF=\bQ$.

 Fixing one admissible cover, there are two methods to calculate it and then to implement Algorithm~\ref{Alg:SET}.
-A direct method is expanding $p(\vx+\va)-q(\vx)$ with $2n$ variables to get the set of its coefficients in $\vx$ and then the admissible cover, while another is obtaining the members of the admissible cover successively by computing partial derivative dynamically.
-For a more efficient implementation, the DOS algorithm and the ADP algorithm is realized by partial derivative and expansion respectively.
+A direct method is expanding $p(\vx+\va)-q(\vx)$ with $2n$ variables to get the set of its coefficients in $\vx$ and then the admissible cover, while another is obtaining the members of the admissible cover successively by computing partial derivatives dynamically.
+For efficiency, the DOS algorithm and the ADC algorithm are realized by partial derivatives and expansion respectively.

 The test suite was generated as follows.